louisae452/piggy-before-the-infection-started/README.md

 ### Manual testing.

 Tests were performed in all the links in all the pages.
-Also, Form validation was tested in the contact pages.
+Also, form validation was tested in the contact pages.
 Two tests failed, when the links to both the large and small screen for season 3 episode 6 failed to open in a new window.
 This was fixed and re-tested.
 These are the logs of the manual tests performed:

 [Log of tests done to home page.](/assets/images/readme-images/test-home.pdf)